Frequently Asked Questions about IELOL

 How confidential is the information shared in IELOL?

-IELOL operates on “Chatham House Rule,” which states that while you may share your experience generally about the program – and we hope you do! – we do require that anything of a personal nature such as names and attributions is NOT made public outside of the group without the express permission of the person quoted.
+IELOL operates on the “Chatham House Rule,” which states that while you may share your experience generally about the program – and we hope you do! – we do require that anything of a personal nature such as names and attributions is NOT made public outside of the group without the express permission of the person quoted.
 We adopt these rules to allow for the free flow of ideas and information during the program without fear of consequence.
 These rules not only encourage sharing, they also build trust and respect among the group.

 *Please be sure that your device is enabled to join external networks.

-What is the dress code for IELOL?
+What is the dress code for the Residency component of IELOL?

 The dress code for the program is business casual*, there is no need for formal wear, suit jackets and/or ties (unless you prefer that attire).
 Keep in mind that T-shirts, shorts, and/or anything that can be considered “beach-wear” would be considered too casual.
 Please note that as part of our final evening event we will be meeting with guests from a senior leadership committee.
 For this occasion, you may wish to have a nicer set of clothes, but it is not required.